artgenexyz/webflow-nft-components/README.md

 ## FAQ

 ### I'm confused / it's not working, can you help me?
 Yes, absolutely!
-You can contact us at https://buildship.dev, or open a [GitHub issue](https://github.com/buildship-dev/webflow-nft-components/issues/new)
+You can [contact us in Discord](http://buildship.xyz/), or open a [GitHub issue](https://github.com/buildship-dev/webflow-nft-components/issues/new)

 ### How to add "Connect wallet" button?
 Mint button will ask to connect wallet, so it's not necessary to add a "Connect wallet" button.